ngoanpv/albert_vi/README.md

 Thank so much @lampts, @dal team for suporting me to finish this project.

-## How to cite this work
-Please cite this repository https://github.com/ngoanpv/albert_vi
+## Conclusion

-Email me or create an issue for any questions .
+I hope to receiving contributions and feedback form everyone, Email [me](ngoanpham1196@gmail.com) or create an issue for any questions .